meteor/meteor/content/ui-ux.md

 <h3 id="writes-in-progress">Indicating when a write is in progress</h3>

 Sometimes the user may be interested in knowing when the update has hit the server.
 For instance, in a chat application, it's a typical pattern to optimistically display the message in the chat log, but indicate that it is "pending" until the server has acknowledged the write.
-We can do this easily in Meteor by simply modifying the Method to act differently on the client:
+We can do this in Meteor by modifying the Method to act differently on the client:

 ```js
 Messages.methods.insert = new ValidatedMethod({